Richard Velazquez

+Richard Velazquez is an American businessman and the CEO of the national Latinx MBA Association.
+He was recognized in October 2000 as the 1st Puerto Rican automotive designer for Porsche in Germany, having worked on the design for Porsche's first SUV, the Porsche Cayenne.

 Education

-Velazquez graduated from Edward R. Murrow High School in Brooklyn, New York, a high school designated as a school of excellence by the United States Department of Education.
-He graduated from high school at an accelerated pace, skipping his Junior year and completing the entire high school curriculum in only 3 years.
-Velazquez received a Bachelor of Engineering in Mechanical Engineering in 1994 from the Cooper Union for the Advancement of Science and Art, a prestigious specialty school that grants each successful applicant a full-tuition scholarship.
+Velazquez graduated from Edward R. Murrow High School in Brooklyn, New York.
+Velazquez received a Bachelor of Engineering in Mechanical Engineering in 1994 from the Cooper Union for the Advancement of Science and Art, a school that at the time granted each successful applicant a full-tuition scholarship.
 Velazquez then received a Master's of Business Administration from the University of California, Berkeley, Haas School of Business in 2003 on a full-fellowship through the Consortium for Graduate Study in Management (CGSM).

 Career

 Velazquez began his career as an automotive designer for Honda R&D Americas, Inc. followed by Porsche AG in Stuttgart, Germany.
-After receiving his MBA, he switched industries and careers, focusing on marketing and Product Planning beginning with Procter & Gamble in Puerto Rico, followed by Microsoft and PepsiCo.
+After receiving his MBA, he switched industries and careers, focusing on marketing and product management.
+He would work at Procter & Gamble in Puerto Rico, Microsoft's Xbox group, PepsiCo, Sound United, and Amazon.
+He transition to non-profit leadership roles with College Board and Latinx MBA Association.